by John Stemberger

 - Latinos, Latinos, Latinos!
 Ignore them to your peril.
 Hispanic Americans are the fastest growing demographic in America.
 Today they represent nearly one out of every six adults in the United States and this number will continue to increase.
 Yet 71% of Hispanic Americans voted for Barack Obama.
 In my opinion most of the outreach to Hispanics by the Romney campaign and by other coalition groups was misguided, anemic or completely lacking.
 One such wrong-sided attempt was a newly created group for the election call “Libra” which attempted to reach Hispanics on economic issues.
 You are not going to teach Hispanic voters to become economic conservatives in a couple of months before an election.
 You have to build upon their existing core values– life, marriage and family.
 Hispanics are social conservatives but most GOP leadership run from social conservative issues.
 I have been preaching for years in national conservative circles that we need deliberate and thoughtful outreaches to Hispanic voters and we need to develop and raise up Latin American political conservatives.
 If we don’t we are in trouble.
 Finally, Paul Ryan is no Marco Rubio and the VP pick was a mistake in my opinion.
 Rubio would have given the conservative grassroots base all the excitement and energy of Sarah Palin with none of the “bad aftertaste”.
 Perhaps when the time came Rubio was considered but did not want the position as Romney’s running mate.
 We may never know for sure.

 - If Evangelical pastors and Catholic priests do not become more engaged, conservatives can never win elections.
 In my view this is the bottom line for the future.
 A majority of the Republican base and grassroots are comprised of primarily religious conservatives.
 If we lose these voters, the GOP will never win elections.
 We are gradually losing them and therefore eroding our base.
 Leadership by Evangelical pastors and Catholic priests is the key to Republicans winning national elections—and the left knows this.
 We saw an unprecedented awakening of pastors in 2012 because of the enormous threat to religious liberties but I also observed a significant apathy and falling away of pastors and an indifference to their role to teach and preach on civic involvement.
 The left is clear on understanding how important this is.
-Only days after the election, a well-funded and highly developed center-left evangelical group “Denison Group” started placing internet ads influencing the faith community on Obama’s agenda for social issues over the next four years into 2016.
-They are thinking way ahead of us!
 The bottom line is this: If the ceases to see itself as a voice in the culture outside the four walls of the church then it is over politically.
 Conservatives will never win elections and liberals will become permanently entrenched.
 We must continue to educate evangelical pastors to see themselves as not just the guardians of the church and the family but also as guardians of the community and the wider culture, including civil government.